angular/angular/src/lib/button-toggle/OVERVIEW.md

-Button-toggles are on/off toggles with the appearance of a button.
+`<md-button-toggle>` are on/off toggles with the appearance of a button.
 These toggles can be configured to behave as either radio-buttons or checkboxes.
 While they can be standalone, they are typically part of a `md-button-toggle-group`.

 <!-- example(button-toggle-overview) -->